sinahsnn/BMI-500-Hw-11-/README.md

 - The Van der Pol oscillator is simpler and produces similar relaxation oscillations, but FHN provides clearer physiological interpretation.
 - - **Extra:**: while the question didnt ask for parameter variation variation of different parameters have been explored. for example it was explored that we should have at least I > I _threshold for firing.
 ![Result A3](https://raw.githubusercontent.com/sinahsnn/BMI-500-Hw-11-/main/final_results/merged%20a3.png)
+while it is tring to control over the controling parameters but it is still simple in comparison to Hodgkin–Huxley model

 ## Synthetic ECG Modeling with McSharry–Clifford Model (Part 2)
 - The model produces physiologically realistic **P–QRS–T morphology** via limit-cycle oscillation and Gaussian shaping.